velara3/xd-examples/README.md

  - DebugSettings.suppressLogMessages - When enabled suppresses any messages from the log method
  - DebugSettings.outlineOnFormClickHandler - When enabled pressing a meta key and clicking on a dialog adds an outline around that element and lets you get and set styles and properties.

  Video https://youtu.be/qPdm3tSe4BU

  To use add the following line to your plugins main.js:

     const {log, getTime, getBase64FromSceneNode, getArrayBufferFromSceneNode, getIsArtboard, sleep, centerHorizontally, centerVertically, getAllArtboards, getTempImageFromSceneNode, getIsGraphicNode, getIsGraphicNodeWithImageFill, isInEditContext, isDescendantNode, getIsPasteboardItem, isPortrait, isLandscape, isSiblingNode, isChildNode, getChildNodes, object, trim, getPx, getArtboard, addString, addStrings, getShortNumber, getShortString, getClassName, getFunctionName, getStackTrace, logStackTrace, getBoundsInParent, getChangedProperties, deleteProperties, DebugSettings, indentMultiline} = require("./log");

+# Statistics plugin
+The Statistics plugin is available on the Adobe XD Plugin Manager.
+The code is offered here to learn from and start from for your own plugins.

+This shows creating a dialog, showing a list / basic datagrid of data with a scroll bar, walking down the scenegraph and using recursive functions.

+It shows creating a class to store form data and references to UI controls.
+It also shows creating a static getter and setter.

+The project includes common XD icons, default plugin icons.

+To use, clone the repository locally and copy the *statistics* folder into the XD *develop* folder and reload.